RX-M/kubecon-eu-2019/step07/README.md

 ## Step 07 - Logging with Fluentd

-Fluentd is a cross platform open-source data collection software project recently graduated and a top level project at the CNCF.
+Fluentd is a cross platform open-source data collection tool, having recently graduated it is now a top level CNCF project.
 Fluentd is written primarily in Ruby with C in places where performance is critical.

-In this step we'll use Fluentd to take the log events from our microservice and forward them to Elasticsearch where we can view them with Kibana (the infamous EFK stack).
+In this step we'll use Fluentd to take the log events from our microservice and forward them to Elasticsearch where we can view them with Kibana (this combination of tools is often known as the EFK stack).

 ### 1. Deploying the Helm Charts